 The Social Work in Hospice and Palliative Care Network (SWHPN)

 The first social work organization in end-of-life and palliative care.
 SWHPN was created to bridge the gaps in social work’s access to information, knowledge, education, training, and research in hospice and palliative care.

 Education and Training Resources

-Hospice/Palliative Care Training for Physicians: The UNIPAC Book Series - consists of 8 books on Hospice/Palliative care Training for Physicians that provide comprehensive training from leaders in hospice and palliative care in one convenient self-study course
+UNIPAC Self-Study Program: 4th Edition - consists of 9 books on Hospice/Palliative care Training for Physicians that provide comprehensive training from leaders in hospice and palliative care in one convenient self-study course

 Initiative for Pediatric Palliative Care (IPPC) - provides QI tools, including an implementation guide for integrating families into clinician education, a comprehensive, interdisciplinary curriculum and other resources aimed at enhancing family-centered care for children living with life-threatening conditions

 Stanford End of Life Curriculum - online, self study intended for any member of the palliative care team, including medical students, residents, fellows, physicians, social workers, psychologists, and chaplains